Boise 2026

 Bottom line

 Fits comfortably and is the best house of the small-home batch — but it’s the most expensive to buy into.
-At 20% down on ~$399k it runs ~$2,209/mo all-in (~$291 under the $2,500 ceiling), helped a lot by an unusually low Tax Code Area 57 levy (~0.354%) that, with the homeowner’s exemption, drops the tax to ~$846/yr (~$70/mo) — the cheapest tax on the board.
+At 20% down on ~$399k it runs ~$2,209/mo all-in (~$291 under the $2,500 ceiling), helped a lot by an unusually low Tax Code Area 57 levy (~0.354%) that, with the homeowner’s exemption, drops the tax to ~$846/yr (~$70/mo) — a very low tax line.
 The catch is cash and price: ~$92k in (highest of the batch) leaves only ~$13.2k of the fund, and the list sits ~9.6% over the $364,100 assessed value.
 On the flip side, this is a 2002, 3bd / 2ba, ~1,200 sqft single-story — newer and with a second bathroom, so far less systems risk than the 1939 (Post) or 1974 (Valley Heights) candidates.
 Net: the cleanest house quality and the cheapest carrying cost, paid for with the thinnest cash cushion.
 If the ~$399k holds, negotiate toward assessed and it’s a strong, low-maintenance pick.
 FILE FOR THE EXEMPTION.